maidsafe/rfcs/text/0000-safecoin-alternative-implementation/0000-safecoin-alternative-implementation.md

 ### Farming

 Each section of the network will be responsible for a proportion of the total issuable safecoin equal to the proportion of the network address space it manages.
+By "responsible for", we mean responsible for managing the amount of farmed coin from that address space by ensuring it doesn't exceed the allotted amount or drop below zero.
 For instance, at the start when the network has a single section covering the full address space, that section will be responsible for all `2^32` safecoin.
 When the section splits, each half will be responsible for `2^31` safecoin.

 This means that for a section with Prefix length `n`, it will be responsible for `2^(32-n)` safecoin.